Mineral Wealth & Electrification:

 Royalty rate design has key implications for host countries, especially because it is one of the earliest and most direct forms of value capture from mining activity.

 For example, Guinea is a global leader in bauxite production and is ranked third in the current value of 2023 production.
-However, with a royalty rate of only 0.075%, the Estimated Royalty Value Capture of $48.3 million is ranked 25th.
+However, with a commonly cited royalty rate of only 0.075%, the Estimated Royalty Value Capture of $48.3 million is ranked 25th.

 Click to expand.

-In fact, Guinea has the lowest royalty rate across all countries and commodities included in our analysis:
+In fact, Guinea has the lowest stated royalty rate across all countries and commodities included in our analysis:

 Click to expand.